vncg/react-admin/docs/Actions.md

 })(ApproveButton);
 ```

 That's way shorter, and easier to read.
 And it works fine: when a user presses the "Approve" button, the API receives the `UPDATE` call, and that approves the comment.
-Another added benefit of using custom actions with the `fetch` meta is that react-admin automatically handles the loading state, so you don't need to mess up with `fetchStart()` and `fetchEnd()` manually.
+Another added benefit of using custom actions with the `fetch` meta is that vn-kooch-react-admin automatically handles the loading state, so you don't need to mess up with `fetchStart()` and `fetchEnd()` manually.

 But it's not possible to call `push` or `showNotification` in `handleClick` anymore.
 This is because `commentApprove()` returns immediately, whether the API call succeeds or not.
 How can you run a function only when the action succeeds?